eon-com/toyapp-pact-demo/README.md

 When deploying microservices or any other distributed system, one has to deal with a multitude of interfaces between the single services in place.
 Classical end-to-end tests require a test environment providing all services at the same time.
 However, testing HTTP/REST communication between these services can quickly turn into tedious work if one of the involved systems changes.
 This "expensive" testing strategy is reasonable for entire flows, but is not the best way for API focussed tests where one consumer expects a specific response from one producer.
 This is wher Consumer-driven contract tests come into play: interactions between services are tested more independently in a decoupled fashion.
 It does not entirely replace end-to-end tests, but it will speed up development for APIs as it focusses on interactions between consumers and producers.

 This blog post will illuminate the concept of consumer-driven tests.
-After discussing topics like test pyramid, end-to-end tests and the core mechanism behind Pact including common questions, we will introduce an example with Pact for JUnit 5 to showcase the basic test setup in JVM based environments.
+After discussing topics like test pyramid, naming test types and the core mechanism behind Pact including common questions, we will introduce an example with Pact for JUnit 5 to showcase the basic test setup in JVM based environments.
 The closing section will briefly deal with the advantages and disadvantages of Pact.

 ## Why consumer-driven tests?